liya0017/CZ4034-Group-9/README.md

 ## UI
+To run the code, navigate to the code subfolder within the UI folder.

+Install streamlit by running ```pip install streamlit

 ## Classification
 Q4&5-Datasets-and-FinetunedSOTA contains the source codes, tweet datasets (csv format), and the finetuned SOTA model.
 The specific details are as follows: